 If you observe some of the traits of modern jazz guitar listed here, you'll probably notice more than one in each of the players mentioned.

 What I find really exciting is the fact that we have more resources than ever.
-Any kid in any corner of the world with internet access and guitar can learn remotely and push the envelope even further.
+Any kid in any corner of the world with internet access and a guitar can learn remotely and push the envelope even further.

 I'm pretty happy about where we are and where we seemed to be headed in jazz guitar.
 How about you?